TheWebDev27/Calc-II-Honors-Project/part1.typ

 #set align(left)

-Being mindful of the fact that the absolute value of the difference between two values $a$ and $b$,

-#set align(center)

-$|a - b|$,

-#set align(left)

-represents the distance between them will greatly aid in understanding the notation that follows.
-The limit is defined in the following manner:
+Being mindful of the fact that the absolute value of the difference between any two values, $abs(a-b)$, represents the distance between them will greatly aid in understanding the notation that follows.
+The limit is defined like so:

+#set text(font: "Source Serif")
 #set align(center)

 #grid(